 "Google review count and review score factor into local search ranking."
 Be wary of apps that artificially inflate reviews.
 Many sites with a small number of genuine reviews rank well.

 Maintain your Listing and access to it

 WARNING!
 (Feb 2018) Google takes listings in Google Business very seriously.
 Avoid handing control of your listing to an SEO unless you know the SEO personally.
 Your site can be penalised for spam entries.
 Be wary of anyone who is using a foreign IP address and producing fake reviews on your behalf.
 Google appears to be waging a crackdown on dubious SEO's.
 Google has a "Business Profile third-party policy: Report a violation" page for reporting dubious practises conducted by a third party on your listing.

 Originally, a local business could create a listing for themselves on Google Maps by using Google Places.
 After the creation of Google Plus, Google also made it possible for businesses to create social pages on Google Plus and merge the two.

-Google Local Business Center (also called Google Places or Google Maps) is trying to make local search results more relevant.
+Google My Business is making local search results more relevant.